Request a Demo Search

 5. Love what you do!

 Hey you!
 You’ve dedicated your professional life to making the world a better place!
 Not everyone is so noble.
 You need take care of yourself.
-Please do ALL the things that bring you joy – travelling, crafting, stand-up comedy, April Fool’s Jokes (my personal favorite).
+Please do ALL the things that bring you joy – traveling, crafting, stand-up comedy, April Fool’s Jokes (my personal favorite).
 Whatever brings you joy!

 The truth is we never climb a fundraising mountain and get to the top and shout, “Hey everybody!
 I’m here!
 I made it!”
 You will wake up tomorrow with another mountain to climb and yes, more money to raise (I guarantee it).